 To run a business selling pet animals, you need a Licence from the local authority.
 This includes all commercial selling of pet animals, including pet shops and businesses selling animals over the internet.

-Officers inspect the premises to check compliance with general health and safety requirements and also the welfare of the animals prior to issue of a Licence.
+Officers inspect the premises to check compliance with general health and safety requirements and also the welfare of the animals prior to the issue of a Licence.

 To run a riding establishment (where horses or ponies are hired out for riding or used for riding instruction), you need a Licence from the local authority.